itszenzatoro/itszenzatoro/README.md

 - 👋 Hi, I’m mustafa
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python & ..
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://t.me/M01010101S01110100A01100110A
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 itszenzatoro/itszenzatoro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.